Information about the Ministry of Defence Safeguarding Children's Board and who you can contact about the safeguarding of service children.

 The MOD SCB primarily focuses on those groups of service children and young people (aged 0-18 years old) living in service communities overseas and for whom it has mandated responsibility.

-children and young people, aged 0-18 years old, who belong to the service community but reside within the UK where the local authority (LA) has the statutory responsibility
+children and young people, aged 0 to 18 years old, who belong to the service community but reside within the UK where the local authority (LA) has the statutory responsibility

-children and young people, aged 0-18 years old, who engage in youth and cadet activities provided by the MOD within the UK and who are not members of the service community
+children and young people, aged 0 to 18 years old, who engage in youth and cadet activities provided by the MOD within the UK and who are not members of the service community

 MOD Safeguarding Children’s Board (SCB) membership